Maxime Colin: Birmingham City

 Colin signed a four-year contract with another Championship club, Birmingham City, on 31 August 2017, becoming the third Brentford player, after Jota and Harlee Dean, to make the same move; the fee was undisclosed.
 He was one of six debutants in the next match, away to Norwich City; he played the whole match and was yellow-carded in the first half as his team lost 1–0.
 On his home debut – playing at left back to accommodate Emilio Nsue on the right – Colin controlled a ball over the top "and with his back to goal produced a brilliant turn which saw the whole goal open up.
 He then lashed a low shot which went through [the goalkeeper] for Blues' first goal in more than six hours of football" to open the scoring against Preston North End, who went on to win 3–1.
 He missed six matches in November and December because of a torn hamstring, and was otherwise ever-present in league competition.
 He was used primarily at right back, but switched to the left when Jonathan Grounds was injured to accommodate the right-footed youngster Wes Harding.
 His second season ran similarly to his first.
 He was undisputed first choice at right back, spent some time on the left when Kristian Pedersen was injured, and missed three games in March with a hamstring injury: Birmingham lost all three and failed to score.

+Colin scored seven goals from 253 appearances in all competitions over six seasons with Birmingham.
+He was one of six senior professionals released at the end of the 2022–23 season.

+Metz

+On 27 July 2023, Colin signed a two-year contract with Metz, newly promoted to Ligue 1 for the 2023–24 season.
+He began the season in the starting eleven but damaged a calf during his third match and was out for approaching two months.
+He ended the regular season with 22 league appearances, all as a starter, as Metz finished in 16th place, so faced a relegation/promotion play-off against Ligue 2 club Saint-Étienne.
+Colin played in both legs, which Metz lost 4–3 on aggregate after extra time.